glomatico/gamdl/README.md

 - `ac3`
 - `alac`

+**Note:**

+- When using the Wrapper, you'll be asked to insert your credentials to login if you haven't already.
-Web song codecs such as `aac-web` and `aac-he-web` do not require the wrapper.
+- Web song codecs such as `aac-web` and `aac-he-web` do not require the wrapper.

-Cookies can be skipped when using the wrapper.
+- Cookies can be skipped when using the wrapper.

 #### N_m3u8DL-RE